 Some herbal supplements, especially those imported from Asian countries, may contain high levels of heavy metals, including lead, mercury, and cadmium.
 It is important to purchase herbal supplements from reputable manufacturers to ensure quality.
 Many herbs can interact with prescription medications and cause unwanted or dangerous reactions.
 For example, there is a high degree of herb/drug interaction among patients who are under treatment for cancer.
 Be sure to consult your doctor before trying any herbal products.Who is using herbal medicine?

 Nearly one-third of Americans use herbs.
 Unfortunately, a study in the New England Journal of Medicine found that nearly 70% of people taking herbal medicines (most of whom were well educated and had a higher-than-average income) were reluctant tell their doctors that they used complementary and alternative medicine (CAM).How is herbal medicine sold in stores?

 No organization or agency regulates the manufacture or certifies the labeling of herbal preparations.
-This means you can't be sure that the amount of the herb contained in the bottle, or even from dose to dose, is the same as what is stated on the label.
+This means you cannot be sure that the amount of the herb contained in the bottle, or even from dose to dose, is the same as what is stated on the label.
 Some herbal preparations are standardized, meaning that the preparation is guaranteed to contain a specific amount of the active ingredients of the herb.
 However, it is still important to ask companies making standardized herbal products about their product's guarantee.
 It is important to talk to your doctor or an expert in herbal medicine about the recommended doses of any herbal products.Are there experts in herbal medicine?

 Herbalists, chiropractors, naturopathic physicians, pharmacists, medical doctors, and practitioners of Traditional Chinese Medicine all may use herbs to treat illness.
 Naturopathic physicians believe that the body is continually striving for balance and that natural therapies can support this process.
 They are trained in 4-year, postgraduate institutions that combine courses in conventional medical science (such as pathology, microbiology, pharmacology, and surgery) with clinical training in herbal medicine, homeopathy, nutrition, and lifestyle counseling.How can I find a qualified herbalist in my area?

-For additional information, or to locate an experienced herbalist in your area, contact the American Herbalists Guild (AHG) at site at www.americanherbalistguild.com .
+For additional information, or to locate an experienced herbalist in your area, contact the American Herbalists Guild (AHG) site at www.americanherbalistguild.com .
 To located a licensed naturopath in your area, call the American Association of Naturopathic Physicians (AANP) at www.naturopathic.org .What is the future of herbal medicine?

-In some countries in Europe -- unlike the U.S. -- herbs are classified as drugs and are regulated.
+In some countries in Europe, unlike the U.S., herbs are classified as drugs and are regulated.
 The German Commission E, an expert medical panel, actively researches their safety and effectiveness.

 While still not widely accepted, herbal medicine is being taught more in medical schools and pharmacy schools.
 More health care providers are learning about the positive and potentially negative effects of using herbal medicines to help treat health conditions.
 Some health care providers, including doctors and pharmacists, are trained in herbal medicine.
 They can help people create treatment plans that use herbs, conventional medications, and lifestyle changes to promote health.